 If a customer submits a bank wire transfer request by a same-day deadline in the US, the money must be sent by the bank on the same day and received in the payee’s bank account, within 24 hours.
 If it’s after the cutoff time for sending wire transfers, the originating bank will transfer the money on the next business day.
 An international wire will take a little longer to complete.

-An ACH will take up to three days to process in the United States.
-A September 2019 NACHA operating rule provides faster funds availability for specific same-day and next-day ACH credits received.
+An ACH usually takes up to three days to process in the United States.
+However, NACHA operating rules provide faster funds availability for specific same-day and next-day ACH credits received.

 What is the Difference Between an International ACH Transfer and an International ACH Transaction